with a picture of yourself and your updated resume.

 A MERIT Mentor must be:

-- A current undergraduate or graduate student whose career plans include working as a health care profession
+- A current undergraduate, graduate student, or working professional whose career plans include working in health care

-- Enrolled in a school located near Baltimore City and willing to commit to MERIT through the scholar's high school graduation
+- Enrolled in a school or working near Baltimore City and willing to attend monthly Saturday sessions from February 2015 through May 2017

-- Graduating in the Spring of 2016 or later
+- Graduating in the Spring of 2017 or later (if currently a student)